Mallain23/nodeCapstone/README.md

 ![Screenshots](https://s1.postimg.org/575we5czz/Screen_Shot_2017-07-27_at_11.37.10_AM.png)

-#### Step five: Once you have added all your courses, you are now ready to search for resources to associate with those courses.
+#### Step five: Once you have added all of your courses, you are now ready to search for resources to associate with those courses.
 Click "Find Resources" to browse our database of resources.
-You can filter your search using one or more of the filters provided (by title, by course, by author and by the type of resource).
+You can filter your search using one or more of the filters provided (title, course, author and type of resource).
 You can also sort your results.
-The default sort option is by publish date: oldest to newest.
+If you do not choose a sort option, the default sort option will be "Published Date: Oldest to Newest."

 ![Screenshots](https://s3.postimg.org/yzeg4t7ub/Screen_Shot_2017-07-27_at_11.42.18_AM.png)

 #### Step six: If your search returns results, browse through the resources to find the ones you like.
 Click "View Resource" to open the resource to view its content.
-If you find the resource useful, and would like to save it to your classboard, click "Add to Favorites."
-Note: The resource is associated to the course that the resource is for, so if that course is not added to your classboard, you cannot add that resource to your favorites.
+If you find the resource useful and would like to save it to your classboard, click "Add to Favorites."
+Note: The resource must be associated to a course that has been added to your classboard.
+If you have not added that course to your classboard, you will not be able to add that resouce to your favorites.

 ![Screenshots](https://s2.postimg.org/jf2p968rt/Screen_Shot_2017-07-27_at_11.45.46_AM.png)
 ![Screenshots](https://s2.postimg.org/qs7osniyh/Screen_Shot_2017-07-27_at_11.45.52_AM.png)

 #### Step seven: Once you have added resources to your favorites, they can be found by visiting your classboard.
-You will notice that if you add a resource to a course, the icon for that course will indicate the number of resources that you have added to that course.
-You can find these resources anytime by clicking the "View Resources" button on that course icon.
+Click the "My Classboard" button in the navigation bar to navigate back to your classboard.
+You will notice that your course icons will reflect any resources that have been added to your favorites.
+For example, if you added two Administrative Law resources to your favorites, the Administrative Law icon will now read "Number of Resources: 2."
+You can access these resources anytime by clicking the "View Resources" button on that course icon.

  ![Screenshots](https://s11.postimg.org/ktyugenib/Screen_Shot_2017-07-27_at_11.48.49_AM.png)
  ![Screenshots](https://s1.postimg.org/cgt05xmsf/Screen_Shot_2017-07-27_at_11.48.54_AM.png)

-#### Step eight: One you have customized your classboard, you are also encouraged to share any resources that you may have (past and present).
+#### Step eight: One you have customized your classboard, you are also encouraged to share your resources with others.
 You do not need to be currently enrolled in a course to share a resource for that course.
 Click "Add Resource to Database" to add a resource to the database.
 Fill out each field in the "Create New Resource" form and then click "Add Resource."
 Note: All fields are required!

 ![Screenshots](https://s4.postimg.org/n2o0jjr3x/Screen_Shot_2017-07-27_at_11.53.45_AM.png)